puppetlabs/kreamlet/README.md

 From the same build we can create any cloud image.
 From the start of this project we will use cri-containerd instead if Docker.
 This will greatly reduce our image size.

 ## Limitations
-At the moment you will have to manually expose services through `kubectl port-forward` This is going to be added to the beta release
+At the moment you will have to manually expose services through `kubectl port-forward` This is going to be added to the beta release.
+It only supports Kubernetes v1.10.3.

 ## Road Map (For this repo)